GianRathgeb/ExpensePlanner/README.md

 # ExpensePlanner

-This is my Expense planner app
+This is my Expense planner app.

+* Add a new Transaction
+* Display overview from the last 7 days